 "We love this city," Abedin said.
 "And no one will work harder to make it better than Anthony."

-A website published screenshots of alleged conversations that contained explicit photos between Weiner and another woman that previously happened.
+A website published screenshots of alleged conversations that contained explicit photos between Weiner and another woman.

 Weiner, with Abedin by his side, held a news conference on July 23 where he admitted to the sexting.
 Despite the revelation, Abedin stood by her husband's side.